oliverjam/oliverjames-v3/src/blog/setting-up-a-project.md

 npm i -D browser-sync
 ```

 The command line API is easy to use with npm scripts.
-This script will start a dev server, open it in your browser and watch your repo for changes:
+This script will start a dev server, open it in your browser and watch your files for changes:

 ```json
 {